Help Your Teen Turn a Summer Job into Long-Term Wealth: High-Yield Savings, Roth IRA Basics, and How Earnings Affect FAFSA Aid

 Make Saving the Default

-Track wins: Celebrate the first $500 saved or first Roth contribution.
+Track Wins: Celebrate milestones like the first $500 saved or the first Roth contribution.

 Conclusion

 Saving money from a summer job can do more than fund short-term wants.
 With a high-yield savings account and a Roth IRA started early, your teen can build strong habits and meaningful wealth—while you plan smartly around FAFSA rules.
-The earlier they start, the easier everything gets later.
+The journey to financial literacy begins now, and it can lead to a brighter future.

 Comments